-Sixth Form students at Goffs wear 'professional dress', as would be worn in a formal working environment, and act as role models to younger students.
+All Sixth Form students at Goffs School are expected to wear a suit, males and females.
+All students are expected to dress professionally and act as role models to younger students.

 Sixth Form boys wear: